fadilfahrudin/first-next-app/README.md

 1. For shoes data comes from my database which is from input by the admin
 2.  and clothes I get from public API (https://unsplash.com/developers)

-and I must thank you to Unsplash for the API because made me fast create this project :D
+and I must thank you Unsplash for the API because made me quickly create this project :D

 # Tech Stack?